Ternary cubic forms having bounded invariants, and the existence of a positive proportion of elliptic curves having rank 0: A positive proportion of elliptic curves have rank

 \subsection{Elliptic curves having analytic rank 0}

 We may similarly prove that a positive proportion of all elliptic curves have analytic rank 0, by combining our counting arguments with the recent beautiful work of Skinner--Urban~\cite{SU}.
 Their work implies, in particular, that if $E/\Q$ is an elliptic curve satisfying certain mild conditions and having trivial $3$-Selmer group (and therefore rank $0$), then the $L$-function of $E$ does not vanish at the point $1$!
-The following theorem is a consequence of~\cite[Theorem~2]{SU}:
+The following theorem is a consequence of~\cite[Theorem~2]{SU}: \begin{theorem}[Skinner--Urban] Let $E/\Q$ be an elliptic curve such that: \begin{itemize} \item[{\rm (a)}]The $3$-Selmer group of $E$ is trivial; \item[{\rm (b)}]$E$ has good ordinary reduction at $3$; \item[{\rm (c)}]The action of $G_\Q$ on $E[3]$ is irreducible. \item[{\rm (d)}]There exists a prime $p\neq 3$ such that $p\|{\rm Cond}(E)$ and $\bar{\rho}(E,3)$ is ramified at $p$, \end{itemize} where $\bar{\rho}(E,3):{\rm Gal}(\bar{\Q}/\Q)\to\GL_2(\F_3)$ denotes the usual Galois representation obtained from the action of ${\rm Gal}(\bar{\Q}/\Q)$ on the $3$-torsion points of $E$.
+Then $L(E,1)\neq 0$. \end{theorem} We may use Theorem~\ref{pralrank} in conjunction with Skinner and Urban's Theorem to prove: